-She is incorrect in both statements.
-If I know the following, then so does she: the journalists were entrapped by Burmese police who admitted to entrapment during the trial; the Burmese judiciary system is among the most corrupt in the world (I have witnessed corrupt police first-hand in Burma) so her concept of appeal is meaningless.
+Suu Kyi is incorrect in both her statements.
+Because I know the following, so does she: The journalists were entrapped by Burmese police who admitted to the same entrapment during the trial; the Burmese judiciary system is among the most corrupt in the world (I have witnessed corrupt police first-hand in Burma), so her concept of appeal is meaningless.

 By appearing at the conference, Suu Kyi hoped to appeal to the world on behalf of her country's judiciary system.
 Instead, she appalled us.

 In the time between the sentencing and Suu Kyi's appalling behavior, Serena Williams appeared at the final of the US Open women's tennis tournament.
 She attempted to appeal a judgement which was followed by a sentence.
 Some said her behavior was appalling.

 Most sports — particularly governed, professional sports like tennis — have established, codified appeal procedures.
-But in the case of Williams, the judgement against which she attempted to appeal does not.
-Unlike in the case of Suu Kyi, there is a valid reason why Williams hadn't learned the lines you'd like to hear: they don't exist.
+But in the case of the Williams incident, the judgement against which she attempted to appeal does not.
+Unlike the case of Suu Kyi, there is a valid reason why Williams hadn't learned the lines you'd like to hear: They don't exist.

 Many commented that Williams fell from grace last month and should now retire.
 On the contrary, she proved that, unlike Suu Kyi, she is willing to stand up for what she knows is right.
 Suu Kyi is the one who fell from grace.
 Both Suu Kyi and Williams will fade from memory eventually.
 In the meantime, there is an actor that can follow the future path of tennis governance instead of the future path of Burmese governance: It is now time to revoke Aung San Suu Kyi's Nobel Peace Prize.

 The Taung-yo people are featured in our documentary, Indigenous Peoples of Southeast Asia.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!